-When installing other end effectors (not officially provided) at the end of the robotic arm, please choose [other].
+• When installing other end effectors (not officially provided) at

 1. You can choose a 3D model (cylinder/cuboid) that can wrap the end effector and use it as the self-collision prevention model of the end effector.

 When no end effector is installed at the end of the robotic arm, select [No End Effector]